wlross/Fire_Spread_RL_AC3_HalfDeep/README.md

 # Conclusions + Next Steps

 This project represented a significant implementation bridging the fields of Reinforcement Learning, Remote Sensing, and Geospatial Informatics.
-In the extent it broadly expanded my own personal knowledge of RL, actor-critic methods, remote sensing data, GIS, and the intersection of physical/parametric and learned/non-parametric models, it was a market success.
+In the extent it broadly expanded my own personal knowledge of RL, actor-critic methods, remote sensing data, GIS, and the intersection of physical/parametric and learned/non-parametric models, it was a marked success.

 Moving forward, this work could be improved through:
 -less parameterization to derive a more complex state space and improve performance